n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.lemlist.md

 # Lemlist

-The Lemlist node allows you to automate work in Lemlist, and integrate Lemlist with other applications. n8n has built-in support for a wide range of Lemlist features, including creating, updating, deleting, and getting activities, campaigns, leads, and teams.
+The Lemlist node allows you to automate work in Lemlist, and integrate Lemlist with other applications. n8n has built-in support for a wide range of Lemlist features, including getting activities, teams and campaigns, as well as creating, updating, and deleting leads.

 On this page, you'll find a list of operations the Lemlist node supports and links to more resources.